Social Media Slang in 2025 and Beyond: TikTok, Instagram & Snapchat Phrases Explained

 Cross-Platform Phrases

 "Slay" appears on all platforms, meaning to excel.
 The word's versatility makes it platform-agnostic.
+It's one of the most durable slang terms of the 2020s.

 "Period / Periodt" works everywhere for emphasis.
 The phrase's finality fits multiple communication contexts.